pompos02/dotfiles/TREESITTER_SETUP.md

 ```

 ## Installing parsers
-- On first start, the snippet will try to install any missing parsers listed in `languages`.
-If you prefer manual control, comment out that block and run:
-  - `:lua require("nvim-treesitter").install({ "lua", "python", ... }, { summary = true })`
-  - or `:TSInstall <lang>` per language.
-- Check installed parsers with:
-  - `:lua print(vim.inspect(require("nvim-treesitter").get_installed()))`
-  - `:TSInstallInfo`

-## Notes
-- This uses the current nvim-treesitter branch without the legacy `nvim-treesitter.configs` API, so textobjects from `temp.lua` are not included here.
-To use textobjects, switch the plugin to the `master` branch and enable them there.***
+Get the parser from the ora_parser repo and put the .so binary in ~/.local/share/nvim/site/parser/xxxx.so

-## to setup the hilighing you should have this file insdiex ~/.local/share/nvim/site/queries/plsql/highlights.scm
+## to setup the hilighing you should have this file inside that will hold the higlights ~/.local/share/nvim/site/queries/plsql/highlights.scm

 ```scm
 ; PL/SQL highlights for tree-sitter-plsql